 Exchanging theories and ideas (when sought) is wonderful and supportive.
 Somebody else foisting their own agenda onto you however is nothing short of arrogant.
 And damn annoying.

-So, if I could be a first time mum again, knowing what I know now, I would trust my instincts and tell everybody else that their thirty year old instincts about their own bundle of joy (who may or may not be a 14 stone oaf now) are not relevant and not welcome.
+So, if I could be a first time mum again, knowing what I know now?
+I would trust my instincts and tell everybody else that their thirty year old instincts about their own bundle of joy are not relevant and not welcome.

 I Wish I Had…Spoken Up: